 This past February I gave a demo on resawing by hand at WoodExpo in Boston, which Justin DiPalma recorded on video.
-I've edited the raw video down to the interesting parts, and it's now available on The Furniture Project website (recall that WoodExpo is now The Furniture Project).
+I've edited the raw video down to the interesting parts for The Furniture Project website (recall that WoodExpo is now The Furniture Project).

 Below are photos from the video.
 There are three examples of resawing, with both soft and hard woods: